carlos8f/modeler/README.md

 - `reverse` (Boolean, default `false`) `true` to list in reverse insertion order
 - `offset` (Integer, default `0`) Start listing at the given zero-based offset
 - `limit` (Integer, default `undefined`) Max size for a chunk.
-A store may return a list of a shorter length, and pass you a `next` function for when you're ready for the next chunk.
+A store may return a list of a shorter length, and pass you a `next` function to call when you're ready for the next chunk.

 #### Callback